gr4yx01/gr4yx01/README.md

 # 💫About Me :

-  🌱 I’m currently learning : NodeJS, ReactJS, NextJS.
+  🌱 I’m currently learning: Golang.

-  👯 I’m looking to collaborate on open source projects
+  👯 I’m looking to collaborate on open-source projects

-  🤔 I'm curious about building valuable softwares
+  🤔 I'm curious about building valuable software

-  💬 Ask me about Nodejs
+  💬 Ask me about Golang, React

   📫 How to reach me:
   Mail me at hoyx0101@gmail.com or